What fragrances do men like on women?

 According to Dr. Craig Warren of the Sense of Smell Institute, “Vanilla produces the feeling of happiness universally around the world.
 Of all the materials that go in fragrances, vanilla is the most liked globally.”

-Spritz on some vanilla induced fragrance when you go out on a dinner and you will be amazed by the amount of compliments you will get in a single night.
+Spritz on some vanilla induced fragrance when you go out on dinner and you will be amazed by the number of compliments you will get in a single night.

 A fragrance with vanilla notes that we recommend: Dior Addict

 Originating from South India and Sri Lanka, cinnamon has been used by women as a perfume for centuries.
 The spice is one of the most popular aphrodisiacs for men, and the scientific reason behind its success is that cinnamon creates a feeling of warmth and excitement in men by increasing blood circulation.